 Do you want to know more about the "halving"?
-It is one of the most important events in Bitcoin and you can expand your information by reading the following article: Halving Bitcoin.
+It is one of the most important events in Bitcoin and you can expand your information by reading the following article: bitcoin halving.

 These events, which have little to do with Bitcoin and its technology, affect its reputation, especially when the media consciously or unconsciously link it to failures in Bitcoin without explaining in detail what happened.

-What do miners have to say about the price of bitcoin?
-Of course they are an essential piece in the ecosystem and also their generalized position can make the price go up or down to a greater or lesser extent.
-Rather than setting prices, normally, in them you see the consequences, you just have to look at the active node map how they disappear nodes when the price of bitcoin is low.
-Many of them simply disappear because the reward is not enough to cover expenses and make a profit.
+What influence do miners have on the price of bitcoin?
+The miners are an essential piece in the ecosystem and also their generalized position can produce rises or falls in the price in some way.
+But more than setting prices, they usually show the consequences.
+Just look at the active node map, and see how they disappear nodes. when the price of bitcoin is low.
+Many of them simply log out because the reward is not enough to cover expenses and make a profit.

 The miners are related to the price by pure logic.
-The price of each Bitcoin is represented by its mining value.
+The price of each bitcoin is represented by its mining value.
 But its mining value is not always the same.
-Due to the dynamic complexity in mining Bitcoin, it may cost more or less depending on the competition.
-Mining has high electrical consumption and those consumption have a cost.
-In this way, if demand suddenly skyrockets, mining will be so profitable that many other miners will want to earn money, and when they start mining they increase the complexity of mining, so that the cost will return to what people are willing to do. to give for each bitcoin, since if not, it would not be profitable.
+Due to the dynamic complexity of mining Bitcoin, it can cost more or less depending on the competition.
+Mining has high electrical consumptions and these consumptions have a cost.
+In this way, if demand suddenly skyrockets, mining will be so profitable that many other miners will want to make money, and when they start mining they increase the complexity of mining, with which the cost will once again approximate what people are willing to to give for each bitcoin, since if not, it would not be profitable.

-This model generates a tug of war that makes the price of Bitcoin always be backed by its cost of mining, so bitcoin has intrinsic value, and is not FIAT.
+This model generates a tug of war that makes the price of bitcoin always supported by its cost of being mined, so that bitcoin has an intrinsic value, and is not fiat.

 Bitcoin is characterized by having, and is one of its best assets, the most powerful computer network on the planet.
 What would happen if a large part of the mining nodes disappear overnight?
 Would this affect its price?